How to keep spiders out of outdoor furniture

 4. Garden Spider

-See also How to restore old metal patio furniture
+See also How to find dupes for furniture

 This member of the orb-weaver family boasts a colorful, patterned abdomen.
 Commonly building large webs, they play a beneficial role in controlling pest insects.
 While they are harmless, the webs can create an untidy appearance on porches.